-Oklahoma City University (OCU) has embarked on a major initiative to impact the delivery of health care in Oklahoma through the establishment of a new Physician Assistant (PA) Program.
-PAs have repeatedly demonstrated their value as competent, flexible and economically prudent medical practitioners in today's society.
+In 2015 Oklahoma City University (OCU) embarked on a major initiative to impact the delivery of health care in Oklahoma through the establishment of a Master of Physician Assistant (M.P.A.S.) program.
+Physician Assistants (PA) have repeatedly demonstrated their value as competent, flexible, and economically prudent medical practitioners in today's society.
 With Oklahoma ranking near the bottom of states in access to primary care and in metrics of health status, a more robust PA workforce is a vital need for our citizens.

-The PA Program received accreditation-continued in March 2020 with the next full program review expected in 2030.
-The PA Program graduated its first class of physician assistants in 2018.
-OCU enlisted the assistance of many PAs, physicians and community leaders to develop a Program that will produce graduates with a mission to improve the lives of citizens in the communities they serve through a thorough understanding of disease mechanisms, application of critical thought, community service, servant leadership and life-long learning.
+The M.P.A.S. program received initial accreditation in September 2015 and was awarded accreditation-continued in March 2020 with the next full program review expected in 2030.
+The PA program graduated its first class of physician assistants in 2018.
+OCU enlisted the assistance of many PAs, physicians, and community leaders to develop a program that will produce graduates with a mission to improve the lives of citizens in the communities they serve through a thorough understanding of disease mechanisms, application of critical thought, community service, servant leadership and life-long learning.

 The OCU curriculum provides 28 months of educational training starting with classroom learning presented in an integrated systems-based format.
-By using this approach, students are able to focus their intellectual energies on cardiology, then pulmonology and so on until all the body's systems have been covered.
-In addition to the basic and medical sciences, the Program has a specific interest in developing student passion in the medical humanities.
+By using this unique approach, students are able to focus their intellectual energies on cardiology, then pulmonology, and so on until all the body's systems have been covered.
+In addition to the basic and medical sciences, the program has a specific interest in developing student passion in the medical humanities by integrating artistic and literary works to provide additional perspective to the medical sciences.

 The classroom phase is followed immediately by multiple supervised clinical practice experiences in various medical settings and specialties.
 A unique aspect of the OCU program involves providing a parallel course of study in business aspects of medicine.
 This added component provides the OCU PA student a greater understanding of medical practice management which is critical to contributing to a successful practice.
-The final month of the PA Program is a time for students to demonstrate competence in the art and science of medicine and readiness to enter the PA profession.
+The final month of the M.P.A.S. program is a time for students to demonstrate competence in the art and science of medicine and readiness to enter the PA profession